LexiestLeszek/namegen/README.md

 Much simpler than Karpathy's makemore and minGPT, the idea is to showcase how generative AI can be done on a very small scale - generating names.
 The task of generating a coherent and normal sounding name is the minimal version of the task of generating a paragraph of text, the difference (although of course not the only one) is that we use combinations of letters, not combinations of words and the model architecture is much simpler.

 The idea of the project is to showcase the most minimal implementation of generative language model for education purposes.
+It's basically statistics and randomization.

 # Two main methods:
 **train("dataset_name.txt"):**